Thomasin McKenzie

 Thomasin McKenzie's Biography

-Thomasin McKenzie is a young New Zealand actress known for her leading roles in the films "Leave No Trace" (2018) and "Last Night in Soho" (2021).
-She also gained recognition for her role in the Oscar-nominated movie "Jojo Rabbit" (2019).
+Thomasin McKenzie is a rising New Zealand actress who's made a name for herself with standout performances in "Leave No Trace" (2018) and "Last Night in Soho" (2021).
+She also caught major attention for her role in the Oscar-nominated "Jojo Rabbit" (2019).

 Thomasin McKenzie